Tencent/PatrickStar/GUIDE.md

 ![GPT3_8B model chunk location visualization on 4xV100](doc/profiler/GPT3_8B_4xV100_access.png)

 The red part means the chunk is on GPU, blue part means chunk is on GPU.
-The four section from bottm to top are the chunks of type FP16_PARAM, FP32_PARAM, VARIANCE and MOMENTUM.
+The four section from bottm to top are the chunks of type FP16_PARAM and FP32_PARAM.

 #### Merge Checkpoints